Auto Loan Calculator

 Since new cars lose around 20% of their value in the first year alone, you can shave thousands off your purchase price by buying a used car instead.
 If you’re worried you’ll end up with a lemon, consider getting a certified pre-owned car from the original manufacturer.
 These cars are thoroughly inspected and often come with extended warranties.

-Want a new vehicle without a long-term commitment?
-Consider leasing a new car.
+Want a new car without a long-term commitment?
+Consider leasing a car.

 Improve your credit

-When you improve your credit score from fair to very good, you’ll save an average of $553 on your car loan and over $22,000 across different types of credit, like credit cards and mortgages.
+When you improve your credit score from “fair” to “very good,” you’ll save an average of $2,316 on your car loan and over $39,000 across different types of credit, like credit cards, personal loans and mortgages.
 Lenders offer lower rates to borrowers with high scores and a history of on-time payments, which translates to thousands of dollars of savings across your lifetime.

 Look for rebates and deals